berachain/monobera/README.md

 #### Environments

-All Berachain dapps are built to be single chain applications.
+All Berachain dApps are built to be single-chain applications.
 | Environment Variables | Environment |
 | --------------------- | ---------------------------------------------------------------------------------------------- |
 | `.env.devnet` | Environment variables for running the application against our Devnet.
 Subject to change often |